Edited by: Keri Stooksbury

 Want to board at the beginning of general boarding?
 Choose a seat toward the back of the plane.

 Want to get on even before general boarding?
-Choose an Extra Comfort or Preferred seat.
-Sure, those will cost you a bit of money — but in addition to getting to board in zone 3, you will also have a more comfortable ride for what is usually going to be a several-hour flight.
+Choose an Extra Comfort seat.
+Sure, it will cost you a bit of money — but in addition to getting to board in Zone 3, you will also have a more comfortable ride for what is usually going to be a several-hour flight.

 When it comes to family boarding, Hawaiian Airlines is one of the best for young children.
 If you are traveling with a child under 2 years old, you get to board ahead of other economy class passengers.